LeonardoSanBenitez/containers-for-embedded-systems/tutorial-containers-01/README.md

 * For you that still don't use containers, to give you a head start in conceptual understanding and code to be reused in your work;
 * For you that already use containers, to discuss best practices and tools to ease your work.

 In this first post, we'll see the fundamentals of containers and present our "hello world" demo that we'll use throughout the series.
+But before we start, a huge thanks to the co-authors [Dan Danciu](https://www.linkedin.com/in/dan-danciu/) and [Ane Berasategi](https://www.linkedin.com/in/anebz/) :)

 Fasten your belt, grab a coffee, and let’s start!

 ## What are embedded systems